michaeltmk/Captcha_cracker/README.md

 ### Training

 The model will continue training until 85% accuracy of the dev set is reached.
-The loss value is reported for each epoch and test was done for every 10 epoch.
+The loss value is reported for each epoch and test was done for every 10 epoch; Loss and accuracy against epoch is ploted using Tensorboard.

-![snapshot of model training](docs/images/training_snapshot.png) Loss and accuracy against epoch is ploted using Tensorboard.
+![snapshot of model training](docs/images/training_snapshot.png)
 ![snapshot of tensorboard](docs/images/tensorboard.png)

 ### Predicting